| power of

 an investigation and study conducted by the probation department upon receiving a referral to determine whether

-premeditation - The planning of a crime preceding the commission of
+further action should be taken. premeditation - The planning of a crime preceding the commission of

-the act, rather than committing the crime on the spur of the moment.
+the act, rather than committing the crime on the spur of the moment. preponderance of

 evidence - Evidence which is